What is MGD?

 MGD is a blockage or other irregularity in your meibomian glands.
-This causes the moisture on your eye to evaporate quickly.
-Therefore, MGD is linked to dry eye syndrome and blepharitis.
+These large sebaceous glands secrete oils that coat your eyes and retain moisture.
+Also known as meibomian gland dysfunction or meibomian gland disease, MGD causes your eyes to dry out quickly.
+Therefore, MGD is linked to dry eye syndrome and posterior blepharitis.

-Meibum, water, and mucus make up the three layers of tear film.
+Meibum, water, and mucus comprise the three layers of tear film.
 Tear film is the fluid that coats your eyes, keeping them moist and comfortable.
 It also serves many vital functions, such as:

 - Facilitating the movement of eyelids

 - Maintaining a smooth refractive surface for proper vision